filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 The Unseal task has the same resource use as the PreCommit1 task.

 {{< alert icon="info" >}}
 The default and custom configurations in the task resource table can be overridden using environment variables on a per worker basis.
-See the [environment variables]({{< relref "configuration#environment-variables" >}}) section for information.
+See the [cgroup environment variables]({{< relref "#control-groups" >}}) section for information.
 You can also gather these details using the `lotus-worker resources --default` command.
 {{< /alert >}}

 ### Resource windows